 Looking for easy lockdown activities with kids?
 We've got the best surplus food at-home beauty recipes, from children's book author Joanne O’Connell.

-While I can’t rustle up something as outstanding as UpCircle’s Face Serum (love it!) or the Eye Cream with coffee and maple, or that delicious smelling Green Mint and Lemongrass Hand Wash… these #foodwaste #plasticfree hacks are a perfect way to treat your skin, and have a fun lockdown activity with children or teens.
+While I can’t rustle up something as outstanding as UpCircle’s Face Serum (love it!) or the Eye Cream with coffee and maple, or that delicious smelling Hand + Body Wash… these #foodwaste #plasticfree hacks are a perfect way to treat your skin, and have a fun lockdown activity with children or teens.

 Avocado foot massage